tanjoash/2D_data_driven_world/README.md

 chmod a+x ./runflaskvoc.sh
 ```

-6. For subsequent times that we want to run the flask server.
+6. For first and subsequent times that we want to run the flask server.
 ```shell
 ./runflaskvoc.sh
 ```